headerphoto

 Schools

-Andy works in schools offering a range of different workshops for Key Stages 1 and 2 but has also worked with GCSE music students studying folk music.
+Andy works in schools offering a range of different workshops for Key Stage 1 and 2 but has also worked with GCSE music students studying folk music.

 Learn about the strange musical instruments of the 15th and 16th centuries, the Shawm, Cornamuse, Rebec and Gemshorn to name a few.